Are you starting to see unsightly varicose veins now that you’re pregnant?

 1. Get Your Exercise

-Some women complain that exercise makes their varicose veins feel worse, but in actuality, it can help.
+Some women complain that exercise makes their varicose veins feel worse, but it can actually help.
 It can ease some of the pressure off the veins by improving circulation.

-And since one of the risk factors for varicose veins is excessive sitting, exercise is a good idea.
+And since one of the risk factors for varicose veins is excessive sitting and being overweight, exercise during pregnancy is a good idea.

 You should get a good mix of exercise.
-Walking is a great option for you if you have varicose veins.
+Walking is an excellent option if you have varicose veins.
+Other exercises can include lunges, leg lifts, and bicycling.

-While you can still run, you need to beware that it could make your vein swelling even worse.
-So you might want to proceed with caution and make your runs brief until you see if it is aggravating your condition.
+While you can still run, you need to be aware that it could make your vein swelling even worse.
+So you might want to proceed with caution, and keep your runs brief until you see if running aggravates your condition.

-One thing you’ll want to be leery of is weight lifting.
-You don’t want to cause further pressure in your veins and you don’t want to strain your body and possibly make your situation worse.
+One thing you’ll want to be cautious of is weight lifting.
+You don’t want to cause further pressure in your veins, and you don’t want to strain your body and possibly worsen your situation.

 2. Use Compression Stockings